jquery/contribute.jquery.org/pages/repo-maintainers-guide.md

 ## Fixing commits

 Sometimes there will be a pull request with a single commit that looks good, but the commit message doesn't conform to our Commit Message Style Guide, or it just has some whitespace that looks bad.
-You can use `rebase -i`, as described above, to `reword` a commit and alter the message.
+You can use `rebase -i`, as described above, to `reword` a commit and alter the message or `edit` a commit and make a whitespace change.
 If you have already commited, you can use `git commit --amend` to edit the commit message or the content (e.g. a small whitespace error) without changing its date or author information.

 So assuming you fixed the code and now want to commit, use this: